-Two Ways to Get Approved for Pennsylvania Disability Benefits
+You Have Two Ways to Get Pennsylvania Disability Benefits

-There are two different federal disability programs that pay monthly benefits to eligible blind and disabled applicants.
-Both use the same medical screening criteria when you apply, but that’s where the similarities end.
-The Social Security Administration pays Pennsylvania disability benefits to eligible claimants through one of these two programs:
+There are two different federal disability programs that pay monthly benefits to those who qualify.
+Both use the same medical exam when you apply, but that’s where the similarities end.
+The SSA pays Pennsylvania disability benefits to eligible claimants through one of two programs:

-The good news is, Pennsylvania disability claimants can use the same form to apply for both programs.
-Just check a box on the application to ensure you’re screened for both SSI and SSDI benefits when you apply!
+The good news is, you can use the same form to apply for disability from both programs.
+Just check a box on the application to ensure you’re screened for both SSI and SSDI benefits!

 Qualifying for Social Security Disability Insurance (SSDI) Benefits

 The first program, SSDI, provides insurance coverage that workers pay the premiums for with every paycheck.
-Anyone who’s earned at least 40 work credits working full-time and paid Social Security taxes may apply.
+Anyone who’s earned at least 40 Social Security work credits may apply.
 Keep reading to learn whether you may qualify for Pennsylvania disability benefits through the SSDI program.

 1. Who Can Apply for Pennsylvania Disability Under the SSDI Program?